cafebazaar/async-actions/README.md

 ## How It Works

 Actions are just simple functions.
-Async-Actions adds `status`, `error` and `data` properties to your functions and updates these properties dynamically.
+Async-Actions adds `state`, `error` and `data` properties to your functions and updates these properties dynamically.

 ## Instalation